deepvisai/ractor-supervisor/README.md

     let child_spec = ChildSpec {
         id: "myworker".into(),  // Unique identifier for meltdown logs and debugging.
         restart: Restart::Transient, // Only restart if the child fails abnormally.
-        spawn_fn: Arc::new(|cell, id| spawn_my_worker(cell, id).boxed()),
+        spawn_fn: SpawnFn::new(|cell, id| spawn_my_worker(cell, id).boxed()),
         backoff_fn: Some(my_backoff), // Apply our custom exponential backoff on restarts.
-        // If the child remains up for 60s, its individual failure counter resets to 0 next time it fails.
+        // If the child remains up for 60s, its individual failure counter resets on the next failure.
-        restart_counter_reset_after: Some(60),
+        reset_after: Some(Duration::from_secs(60)),
     };

     // Supervisor-level meltdown configuration.
-If more than 5 restarts occur within 10s, meltdown is triggered.
+If more than 5 restarts occur within a 10s window, meltdown is triggered.
     // Also, if we stay quiet for 30s (no restarts), the meltdown log resets. let options = SupervisorOptions {
         strategy: SupervisorStrategy::OneForOne,         // If one child fails, only that child is restarted.
         max_restarts: 5,                                   // Permit up to 5 restarts in the meltdown window.
-        max_seconds: 10,               // The meltdown window (in seconds).
+        max_window: Duration::from_secs(10),               // The meltdown window.
-        restart_counter_reset_after: Some(30), // If no failures for 30s, meltdown log is cleared.
+        reset_after: Some(Duration::from_secs(30)),        // If no failures for 30s, meltdown log is cleared.
     };

     // Group all child specs and meltdown options together: